 —Mike Wolf, Director of Operations, Delgado Stone Distributors, Brookfield, CT

 If you ship freight often, you can ship exclusively with one carrier and negotiate lower rates based on overall volume.
-For example, if you ship repeat orders to the same locations, you can work with just one carrier and garner lower rates.
-This also works if you ship within a limited geographic region.
+This can work if you ship repeat orders to the same locations or within a limited geographic region.
 Regional carriers specialize in smaller areas, and many offer very competitive rates with faster delivery times.
-Here’s the service area of AAACooper Transportation (ACT), my regional carrier:

 Both UPS and FedEx have huge freight networks and offer many levels of freight service.
-Both companies’ freight and parcel divisions operate separately but they do consider total volume, parcel + freight, for your discount rates.
-You can access their very complete freight tools on the UPS and FedEx websites.
+Both companies’ freight and parcel divisions operate separately but they do consider total volume, parcel plus freight, for your discount rates.
+You can access their complete freight tools on the UPS and FedEx websites, respectively.

-If you have a small parcel account and ship in enough volume to have an account rep, you might ask about negotiating LTL rates.
+If you have a small parcel account and ship in enough volume to have an account rep, you can often negotiate lower LTL freight rates.
 Depending on your account volume and other factors, you might be able to get some good rates on LTL and keep it all in the family.